piwi3910/MCP-CodeNexus/USAGE.md

 1. Tracking of API endpoints and their schemas
 2. Tracking of functions, their purpose, and where they're used
-3. Storage of this information in a PostgreSQL database for persistence and scalability
+3. Storage of this information in either SQLite (default) or PostgreSQL database for persistence
 4. Query capabilities to retrieve stored information

 ## Integration with AI Coding Assistants

 ### Prerequisites

-- Node.js (v14 or later)
+- Node.js (v16 or later)
+- SQLite (included, no installation required)
-- PostgreSQL (v12 or later)
+- PostgreSQL (v12 or later, optional for production use)
 - An AI coding assistant that supports the Model Context Protocol (MCP)

 ### Installation